 From visually communicating to thieves that your construction site is protected to filming high-quality footage that can be used as evidence in the event that a crime occurs, the value of installing on-site surveillance cameras is endless.
-But as with anything in life, there a few drawbacks to be considered – especially since there is so much variation between security camera brands.
+But as with anything in life, there are a few drawbacks to be considered – especially since there is so much variation between security camera brands.
 To get a better idea of the pros and cons associated with surveillance cameras, we’ve gathered some information that just might interest you.
 Read on to see how traditional cameras stack up against SentryPODS surveillance cameras.

 Con #1: Traditional security cameras have limited mounting options